 This clinical policy references Current Procedural Terminology (CPT®).
 CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2019, American Medical Association.
+All CPT codes and descriptions are copyrighted 2021, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT ® Description Codes E2351 Power wheelchair accessory, electronic interface to operate speech generation device using power wheelchair control interface E2502 ACDs, digitized speech, using pre-recorded messages, greater than 8 minutes but less than or equal to 20 minutes recording time E2504 ACDs, digitized speech, using pre-recorded messages, greater than 20 minutes but less than or equal to 40 minutes recording time E2506 ACDs, digitized speech, using pre-recorded messages, greater than 40 minutes recording time E2508 ACDs, synthesized speech, requiring message formulation by spelling and access by physical contact with the device E2510 ACDs, synthesized speech, permitting multiple methods of message formulation and multiple methods of device access E2512 E2599 Accessory for ACDs, not otherwise classified
+CPT® Codes Description E2351 Power wheelchair accessory, electronic interface to operate speech generation device using power wheelchair control interface E2502 ACDs, digitized speech, using pre-recorded messages, greater than 8 minutes but less than or equal to 20 minutes recording time E2504 ACDs, digitized speech, using pre-recorded messages, greater than 20 minutes but less than or equal to 40 minutes recording time E2506 ACDs, digitized speech, using pre-recorded messages, greater than 40 minutes recording time E2508 ACDs, synthesized speech, requiring message formulation by spelling and access by physical contact with the device E2510 ACDs, synthesized speech, permitting multiple methods of message formulation and multiple methods of device access E2512 Accessory for ACDs, not otherwise classified E2599 Accessory for speech generating device, not otherwise classified